bitpay/wallet/README.md

 When a wallet is created, a secret string is provided to invite new peers to the new wallet.
 This string has the following format:

   - CopayerId of the peer generating the string.
-This is a 33 bytes ECDSA public key, as explained above.
+This is a 33 byte ECDSA public key, as explained above.
 This allows the receiving peer to locate the generating peer.
   - Network Key.
 A 8 byte string to encrypt and sign the peers communication.